|Add to your personal catalog|

 - Interesting course offerings such as The Chemistry of Art and The Chemistry of Winemaking

-- Unique chance for undergraduate students to do research with laser-induced breakdown spectroscopy (LIBS)
+- Unique chance for undergraduate students to do research with laser-induced breakdown spectroscopy (LIBS) and have hands-on experience with X-ray crystallography.

 Specific department policy: